fabric-testbed/information-model-utils/README.md

 Saves site model into a file in GraphML format.
 Both `-p` and `-m` could be used together.
 If neither is specified the site is scanned however no extra output is produced.

-Using `-a` is strongly advised (to support GIS-style visualizations of slices), however test the address using [Nominatim](https://nominatim.openstreetmap.org/ui/search.html) service first to make sure it resolves.
+Using `-a` is strongly advised (to support GIS-style visualizations of slices), the code automatically tests the provided postal address to make sure it is resolvable into Lat/Lon coordinates.

 ### scan_net.py